 Treating viral orchitis

 Treatment is aimed at relieving symptoms.
-Your doctor may recommend:
+Your doctor might recommend:

-- Nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, others)
+- Nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve)

 - Bed rest and elevating your scrotum